The Hideaway Bar Rescue Update (Idaho) – Still Open in 2023?

 Is The Hideaway still open after Bar Rescue?

-However, reviews for The Hideaway Bar and Grill are pretty negative across the board – I’ll show some examples below.
+Beyond that, reviews for The Hideaway Bar and Grill are pretty negative across the board – I’ll show some examples below.

 You do get a “LIKE-NEW, EXTRAVAGANT BUILDOUT”, though.